 Identification

-The Tennessee Medical Foundation Physician’s Health Program (TMF-PHP) maintains a 24-hour phone line for family members, patients, and co-workers to confidentially report concerns about a physician or other licensed health professional; calls made after hours will be returned within 24 business hours.
+The Tennessee Medical Foundation Physician’s Health Program (TMF-PHP) maintains a phone and web referral process for family members, patients, and co-workers to confidentially report concerns about a physician or other licensed health professional; calls made after hours will be returned within 24 business hours.
 We encourage physicians and other health professionals to contact us directly with questions or concerns before a problem becomes career or life threatening.

 Verification